Thunderstorms could bring more flooding to parts of UK, forecasters warn

 The Met Office has issued a yellow weather warning for thunderstorms across much of the South West and Wales for Tuesday with the risk of floods, lightning strikes, hail and strong winds.

+The Environment Agency tweeted: “Be careful on your commute and don’t drive through flood water.”

+Heavy rain also caused flooding on the railway line, disrupting journeys between Rochdale and Todmorden in West Yorkshire on Sunday night.

-Forecasters said that while the ongoing band of heavy rain will clear on Monday, a second band of low pressure will hit the country on Tuesday.
+Forecasters said while the heavy rain will clear on Monday, a second band of low pressure will hit the country on Tuesday.

 Met Office meteorologist Mark Wilson said parts of the South West and Wales will see heavy downpours and could get between 30mm and 40mm of rain.